New Zealand EW class locomotive

 The New Zealand EW class locomotive was a type of electric locomotive used in Wellington, New Zealand.
 The classification "EW" was due to their being electric locomotives allocated to Wellington.
-For two decades until the advent of the DX class they were the most powerful locomotives in New Zealand.
+For two decades until the introduction of the DX class diesel locomotives in 1972 they were the most powerful locomotives in New Zealand.

 Introduction

 The EW class were ordered by New Zealand Railways from English Electric through their New Zealand agents Cory-Wright & Salmon in 1951 as a replacement for the earlier ED class electric locomotives on passenger duties.
 It was felt that the ED class was not suitable for this, and so English Electric was commissioned to build a twin-section articulated electric locomotive for use on the Wellington 1.5 kV DC electrified system.

 The new EW class was the first locomotive class in New Zealand to utilise the Bo-Bo-Bo wheel arrangement, which would subsequently be used on the Mitsubishi DJ class and Brush EF class locomotives.
-However, the EW class was different in that the central Jacobs bogie was placed under the articulation of the two body halves with limited side play, whereas the DJ and EF classes have a single fixed body with side play in the central bogie.
+The EW class was different in that the central Jacobs bogie was placed under the articulation of the two body halves with limited side play, whereas the DJ and EF classes have a single fixed body with side play in the central bogie.

-It was intended that the EW class would work on all trains in the Wellington area, as well as banking trains between Paekakariki and Pukerua Bay.
+It was intended that the EW class would work on all trains in the Wellington area, as well as banking trains between Paekākāriki and Pukerua Bay.

 Service

-The EW class predominantly worked on passenger trains, particularly on suburban trains to the Hutt Valley and Paekakariki.
-They also ran in regular service hauling Main Trunk expresses between Wellington and Paekakariki, where they would be exchanged for a steam locomotive for the run north.
-They also were used to bank trains between Wellington and Paekakariki, although this work was more usually done by the older ED class which were unsuited for passenger workings.
+The EW class predominantly worked on passenger trains, particularly on suburban trains to the Hutt Valley and Paekākāriki.
+They also ran in regular service hauling Main Trunk expresses between Wellington and Paekākāriki, where they would be exchanged for a steam locomotive for the run north.
+They also were used to bank trains between Wellington and Paekākāriki, although this work was more usually done by the older ED class which were unsuited for passenger workings.

-Less frequently, the EW class also operated suburban shunting services, particularly on the Johnsonville Branch, where their flexible bodies and higher power output of 1,800 hp gave them a distinct advantage over the older ED class.
+Less frequently, the EW class also operated suburban shunting services, particularly on the Johnsonville Branch, where their flexible bodies and higher power output of 1,800 hp gave them a distinct advantage over the older ED class (and tests showed that the ED class imposed higher stress on the track, particularly on curves).
 Much of this traffic was stock destined for the Raroa stockyard sidings, from where they would be driven to the Ngauranga Freezing Works nearby, while the remainder was general freight destined largely for Johnsonville.

 The class was well-liked by the railway unions as NZR had worked closely with them in the design phase of the EW class.
 This led to the cabs being laid out in an ergonomic fashion which made them easy to operate, making them a favourite of the unions.
 They were also fairly reliable and were also capable of generating twice their specified power output as evidenced by an NZR engineer during a test in the 1960s when EW 1806 produced a power output of 3600 hp.